 "THE GRAND OL' LADY ON THE HILL"

-Te Kiteroa Historic Homestead is an iconic Edwardian property built for Mrs Emily Phillips in Waimate, South Canterbury, New Zealand open for self guided tours between October and April.
+Te Kiteroa Historic Homestead was an iconic Edwardian property built for Mrs Emily Phillips in Waimate, South Canterbury, New Zealand in 1913.

 The story of who Mrs Phillips was, and how she came to build such a grand home has taken over 30 years of research - this wealthy widow started life in the Victorian slums of Mile End, London - voyaged to New Zealand to eventually become Housekeeper to one of the wealthiest men in Australasia, Allan McLean - becoming extremely wealthy and a lady of status and means in her retirement.

 Mrs Phillips' fascinating life opens an opportunity to step back in time to imagine what life may have looked like for the grand lady on the hill.

 Te Kiteroa sadly succumbed to a devastating fire in May 2021 and was unable to be saved.
 Prior to the fire, the property was widely recognised and celebrated as a beautifully cared for Edwardian Homestead, which gave visitors the chance to step into a time capsule reimagining what life may have looked like during Mrs Phillips' retirement years living in luxury.